-Two petitions for allyl isothiocyanate (AITC) have been submitted to the National Organic Program by Isagro USA, Inc. Both petitions propose to add AITC as an allowed synthetic substance in organic crop production (§ 205.601) as a pre-plant fumigant.
+Two petitions for allyl isothiocyanate (AITC) have been submitted to the National Organic Program by Isagro USA, Inc. Both petitions propose to add AITC as an allowed synthetic substance in organic crop production (§205.601) as a pre-plant fumigant.
 The original petition, dated December 20, 2013, was received by the NOSB on January 24, 2014.
-After review and discussion by the Crops Subcommittee, the request to add AITC to the National List at 205.601 was not recommended.
-The second petition, submitted July 2016, further asserted that AITC offers organic growers the only effective management tool for soil-borne diseases and pathogenic nematodes at levels that are commercially relevant and supports the phytosanitary certification process for organic fruit and vegetable nursery stock production.
+After review and discussion by the Crops Subcommittee, the request to add AITC to the National List at §205.601 was not recommended.
+The petitioner resubmitted a petition, in July 2016, asserted that AITC offers organic growers the only effective management tool for soil-borne diseases and pathogenic nematodes at levels that are commercially relevant and supports the phytosanitary certification process for organic fruit and vegetable nursery stock production.